sysdiglabs/promcat-resources/resources/fluentd/INSTALL.md

-# Prerequisites
+## Prerequisites

-Fluentd instruments Prometheus metrics and annotates the pods with Prometheus annotations.
+### OpenShift

+If you have installed Fluentd using the OpenShift Logging Operator, no further action is required to enable monitoring.

+### Kubernetes

+#### Enable Prometheus Metrics
-For Fluentd to expose Prometheus metrics, the following plugins need to be enabled:
+For Fluentd to expose Prometheus metrics, enable the following plugins:
 - 'prometheus' input plugin
 - 'prometheus_monitor' input plugin
 - 'prometheus_output_monitor' input plugin

-As seen in the official plugin documentation (https://github.com/fluent/fluent-plugin-prometheus/blob/master/README.md), they can be enabled with the following configurations:
+As seen in the [official plugin documentation](https://github.com/fluent/fluent-plugin-prometheus/blob/master/README.md), you can enable them with the following configurations:
 ```
 <source>
     @type prometheus